-It can be easy to get stuck in city life here in Baton Rouge, but when you need a breath of fresh air, the true beauty of Louisiana shines through.
-The Capital City is filled with walking and hiking trails to help you stay active and get in touch with nature.
+It can be easy to get stuck in city life here in Baton Rouge, but when you need a breath of fresh air, there are plenty of places to find the natural beauty of Louisiana.
+The Capital City is filled with walking and hiking trails to help you stay active and get in touch with nature, both in and out of the city limits.
 Take your pick, and experience Baton Rouge’s great outdoors.

 9385 Blackwater Road, Baker, Louisiana 70714